FAA Expands Enhanced Vision Capabilities

 Key Takeaways:

-• The FAA has updated regulations to permit the use of enhanced-vision flight systems (EFVS) for descents all the way to the runway, expanding previous limitations that only allowed use down to 100 feet.
+• The FAA's new rule permits the use of enhanced-vision flight systems (EFVS) for descents all the way to the runway, expanding on the previous 100-foot limitation.

-• The FAA states this change aims to improve airport access, efficiency, and throughput in low visibility conditions, aligning with NextGen goals while maintaining an equivalent level of safety.
+• This regulation aims to improve airport access, efficiency, and throughput in low visibility conditions, supporting NextGen goals while ensuring an equivalent level of safety.

 See a mistake?
 Contact us.